 But speaking up for water quality isn’t enough to protect our great rivers.
 Idaho water law prioritizes taking water out of rivers for use on land, and that wreaks havoc on river systems.
 Rivers all across Idaho literally dry up every summer because people divert all the water out of them.
 This has disastrous effects for fish.
 It raises water temperatures, which leads to harmful algal blooms and other pollution problems, and strips rivers of their natural ability to move sediment and absorb flood flows when needed.

 To protect the water in our rivers, ICL monitors new water right applications and engages in them when they threaten the instream river values Idahoans love.
-We also advocate at the state level for funds to help Idaho’s biggest users of water—primarily agriculture—do more with less water as we face the uncertainties of climate change.
+We also advocate at the state level for programs to help Idaho’s biggest users of water—primarily agriculture—do more with less water as we face the uncertainties of climate change.
 And, we combat needless new large dams, instead encouraging more efficient use of water statewide.

 Water for Fish